 “Right this way, sir.”

 The committee waited behind a large desk raised on a dais.
 The committee chairwoman, Admiral DeVynter, sat in the middle chair.
 She looked straight down at me.

 “It is the finding of the committee that Lieutenant Commander Theodore Thompson-Ramos fulfilled his mission parameters to his best of his abilities and of those under his command.
-We find no fault in his action in or outside Citadel space nor did he exceed the lawful orders given to him.
+We find no fault in his actions in or outside Citadel space nor did he exceed the lawful orders given to him.
 In view of two decades of faithful service to the Systems Alliance we here by restore Theodore Thompson-Ramos to the rank of Commander, Alliance Navy, with the designation of N7, with all the rights, privileges and,” her eyebrow peaked,”responsibilities that come with the rank.
 Commander, do you accept the findings of this committee?”

 I stood there, stunned.
 This was nowhere near what I expected.
 Yet there it was.

 “Yes, ma’am, I accept the findings of the committee,” I said.

 She slammed the gavel down, “Then this meeting is adjourn.”

 The same lieutenant handed me a datapad, “Your new posting, sir.”

 I looked at it and said, “You got to be kidding me?”

 “No, sir.
 The shuttle is waiting on the roof pad.
 Good luck, sir,” said the lieutenant.